Losing the most beautiful part of our life, our father!

 I remember the first time I met

-was one moment where I realized his importance in our life.
+was one moment where I realized his importance in our lives.

-Similar situation was to come up when I planned a visit in 2015.
+A similar situation arose when I planned a visit in 2015.
 I had been

-away from house for about 2 years.
+away from home for about 2 years.
 I wanted to surprise him this time.
 As soon

 arms and cry, I left him.
 I just didn’t want to make him cry.
 I was moved by